How to Find Out What Year Your House Was Built

 - Insulation standards lower than current requirements

-- Some structural techniques later found problematic
+- Some structural techniques were later found problematic

 1980s-2000s Construction: